ignatandrei/patterns/src/patternsSite/docs/patterns/Prototype.md

 # Pattern:  Prototype

-It is used when the type of objects to create is determined by a prototypical instance, which is cloned to produce new objects
+It is used when the type of objects to create is determined by a prototypical instance, which is cloned to produce new objects.    <br />

 ## Example in .NET :